isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2022-03-10-COS-2022-speech-1-min-mas.md

 I am pleased that MENDAKI had applied his advice over the past 40 years.
 In working closely with its partners, MENDAKI had contributed to the very encouraging progress shown by our community.

 a.
-Over the past 4 decades, the proportion of university graduates within the Malay community increased multiple times – from only 4 graduates in 1980 to almost 110 graduates in 2020, for every 1,000 Malays.
+Over the past 4 decades, the proportion of university graduates within the Malay community increased multiple times – from only 4 graduates in 1980 to almost 110 graduates in 2020, for every 1,000 Malays. <br>

 b.
 Better education outcomes had also led to better career opportunies.
 The proportion of Malay PMETs has increased, from 7.2% in 1980 to 39% in 2020.
 This is more than 5 times!
-Congratulations!
+Congratulations! <br>

 But we cannot be satisfied now and end our journey here, especially when we are faced with stiffer global competition and deep technological changes.
 SMS Zaqy will elaborate on MENDAKI’s efforts to expand support beyond the classroom to offer more strategic programmes, in fulfilling the evolving needs of our community.
 These efforts stress the need to imbue a culture of lifelong learning in our community, especially through upskilling, so that we remain relevant in the new economy.